-- G. The Energy Policy Act of 2005 authorized the North American Reliability Corporation ("NERC") to promulgate transmission reliability standards which, once approved by the Federal Energy Regulatory Commission ("FERC"), are enforceable by FERC, NERC, and, in Texas, by the Texas Reliability Entity, Inc. ("TRE").
-NERC has promulgated reliability standards pursuant to this law and new standards are anticipated.
-NERC and TRE have enforcement powers to ensure compliance with these standards, including powers to impose administrative penalties.
-TMPA has implemented measures to comply with the existing standards and expects to remain in compliance as standards are promulgated in the future. - H. In the mid 1990's, TMPA anticipated moving its mining operations to an area east of FM 244 in Grimes County, Texas.
+F. In the mid 1990's, TMPA anticipated moving its mining operations to an area east of FM 244 in Grimes County, Texas.
 In preparing for this "East Move", the Agency constructed an embankment for Sedimentation Pond 50 ("SP 50").
-After the SP 50 embankment was constructed, TMPA decided to switch fuels from locally mined lignite to Powder River Basin coal.
+After the SP 50 embankment was constructed, TMPA decided to switch fuels from locally mined lignite to PRB coal.
 As a result of this fuel switch, the East Move did not occur, and SP 50 was never filled with water up to its design capacity.